 Banking Development District Application Instructions

-Pursuant to current Banking Law, only banks, trust companies or national banks, (which includes savings banks and savings and loan associations), whether state or federally chartered, are eligible to participate in the BDD program.
-If a bank already has an open branch within a proposed BDD area, the existing branch will be eligible for participation in the BDD program only if the branch opened after December 31, 1996.
-A bank must complete an application in partnership with local government (county, town, city or village) for the designation of an area as a BDD.
+Pursuant to current Banking Law, only banks, trust companies or national banks (which includes savings banks and savings and loan associations), and credit unions, whether state or federally chartered, are eligible to participate in the BDD program.
+If a bank or credit union already has an open branch within a proposed BDD area, the existing branch will be eligible for participation in the BDD program only if the branch opened after December 31, 1996.
+A bank or credit union must complete an application in partnership with local government (county, town, city or village) for the designation of an area as a BDD.

 The application must clearly define the geographical boundaries of the proposed district and must demonstrate not only that the community is in serious need of banking services, but also that this need is not being met by existing nearby financial institutions.
 The applicant also must show that by establishing a new branch in the proposed district, the institution is prepared to meet the specific, identified unmet need and that there is strong community support for the BDD designation.

-A bank may simultaneously submit an application to their regulator to open a new branch in the BDD (the branch application process insures that the bank meets overall regulatory banking standards such as capital, asset base, management, earnings and liquidity requirements).
+A bank or credit union may simultaneously submit an application to their regulator to open a new branch in the BDD (the branch application process ensures that the institution meets overall regulatory standards such as capital, asset base, management, earnings and liquidity requirements).

-The establishment of a branch in a banking development district shall be subject to all applicable state and federal laws regarding the establishment of branch offices, however required branch application fees may be waived for any such branch.
+The establishment of a branch in a BDD shall be subject to all applicable state and federal laws regarding the establishment of branch offices.
+Required branch application fees otherwise owed by state-chartered entities may be waived.

 Review & Approval Process

-The New York State Superintendent of Banks approves all BDD applications.
+The New York State Superintendent of Financial Services approves all BDD designation applications.

-Once the Department receives an application in addition to reviewing the application, in addition to reviewing the application, the Department conducts a site visit of the proposed district to confirm that the area is underserved and/or underbanked.
-Once a completed application has been submitted and the site visit has been conducted, the Department then has 60 days to issue a determination on the application.
+Once the Department receives an application, in addition to reviewing the application, the Department conducts a site visit of the proposed district.
+Once a BDD designation application has been deemed complete by the Department, a public notice of receipt of application is published in the Department’s Weekly Bulletin.
+The Department then has 60 days to issue a determination on the application.
 If approved, the applicant will then be directed to contact the State Comptroller’s office to finalize the terms for deposit of the public funds (see below).

-In addition,the superintendent will notify the local government, the bank, the state comptroller, the commissioner of taxation and finance, the commissioner of real property tax services, the chairman of the empire state development corporation, the chairman of the senate banking committee, the senate majority leader, speaker of the assembly, and chairman of the assembly banks committee.
+In addition, the superintendent will notify the local government, the banking institution, the state comptroller, the commissioner of taxation and finance, the commissioner of real property tax services, the chairman of the empire state development corporation, the chairman of the senate banking committee, the senate majority leader, speaker of the assembly, and chairman of the assembly banks committee.

 Deposit and Collateral Policies & Procedures